 While we take reasonable steps to protect our brands and trademarks, we may not be successful in maintaining or defending our brands or preventing third parties from adopting similar brands.
 If our competitors infringe our principal trademarks, our brands may become diluted or if our competitors introduce brands or products that cause confusion with our brands or products in the marketplace, the value that our consumers associate with our brands may become diminished, which could negatively impact revenue.
 Our patent applications may not be granted, and the patents we own could be challenged, invalidated, narrowed or circumvented by others and may not be of sufficient scope or strength to provide us with any meaningful protection or commercial advantage.
 Once our patents expire, or if they are invalidated, narrowed or circumvented, our competitors may be able to utilize the technology protected by our patents which may adversely affect our business.
 Although we rely on copyright laws to protect the works of authorship created by us, we do not generally register the copyrights in our copyrightable works where such registration is permitted.
 Copyrights of U.S. origin must be registered before the copyright owner may bring an infringement suit in the United States.
-Accordingly, if one of our unregistered copyrights of U.S. origin is infringed by a third party, we will need to register the copyright before we can file an infringement suit in the United States, and our remedies in any such infringement suit may be limited.
+Accordingly, if one of our unregistered copyrights of U.S. origin is infringement suit may be limited.
 We use reasonable efforts to protect our trade secrets.
 However, protecting trade secrets can be difficult and our efforts may provide inadequate protection to prevent unauthorized use, misappropriation, or disclosure of our trade secrets, know how, or other proprietary information.
 We also rely on our domain names to conduct our online businesses.
 While we use reasonable efforts to protect and maintain our domain names, if we fail to do so the domain names may become available to others.
-Further,
+Further, the regulatory bodies that oversee domain name registration may change their regulations in a way that adversely affects our ability to register and use cert